-- Clean mud, plants, animals or other debris from your boat and equipment. - Drain the ballast tanks, bilge, livewells and motor. - Dry your boat and equipment for seven days in the summer or for 18 days in the spring or fall.
+- Clean mud, plants, animals or other debris from your boat and equipment. - Drain the ballast tanks, bilge, live wells and motors (drop the foot on the lower unit and let the pint of water drain to the ground). - Dry your boat and equipment for seven days in the summer or for 18 days in the spring or fall.
 If it is winter, the drying time is 30 days or you can choose to freeze a properly winterized boat and equipment for three consecutive days.

 If you prefer professional decontamination, there are decontamination units at many Utah waters (see go.usa.gov/Czz).
 At these units, certified personnel will decontaminate boats, trailers, wetted fishing gear and recreational equipment.
+Even your ballast tanks, bilge, live wells and motors will be thoroughly flushed with the high-pressure, scalding (140°F) water.